ChienKangLu/readingnote/clean_code/clean-code.md

 - The "code-sense" will help that programmer choose the best variation and guide him or her to plot a sequence of behavior preserving transformation to get from here to there.

 - A programmer who writes clean code is an artist who can take a blank screen through a series of transformations until it is an elegantly coded system.

+### What Is Clean Code?

+- Elegant and efficient code

+  - ***Straightforward logic***: hard for bugs to hide.

+    - Reading it should make you smile the way a well-crafted music box or well-designed car would.

+  - ***Minimal dependencies***: ease maintenance.

+  - ***Complete error handling***

+    - Error handling should be complete.

+    - Pay attention to details.

+    - Clean code exhibits close attention to detail.

+  - ***Close to optimal performance***: not tempt people to make the code messy with unprincipled optimizations.

+    - Bad code tempts the mess to grow.

+    - A building with broken windows looks like nobody cares about it.

+  - ***Clean code does one thing well***

+    - Bad code tries to do too much, it has muddled intent and ambiguity of purpose.
+Clean code is *focused*.

+    - Each function, each class, each module exposes a single-minded attitude that remains entirely undistributed, and unpolluted, by the surrounding details.

+- Clean code is simple and direct

+  - ***Reads like well-written prose***

+    - Readability perspective

+  - ***Clean code never obscures the designer's intent***

+    - Clean code should clearly expose the tensions in the problem to be solved.

+  - ***Full of crisp abstraction and straightforward lines of control***

+    - One code should be matter-of -fact as opposed to speculative.

+    - Our readers should perceive us to have been decisive.

+- ***Clean code can be read, and enhanced by a developer other than its original author***

+  - Clean code makes it easy for other developer to enhance it.

+  - Code that is easy to read

+  - Code that is easy to change

+- ***It has unit and acceptance tests***

+  - Test Driven Development

+  - Code, without tests, is not clean.

+- ***It has meaningful meaningful names***

+- ***It provides one way rather than many ways for doing one thing***

+- ***It has minimal dependencies, which are explicitly defined, and provides a clear and minimal API***

+  - Smaller is better.

+- ***Code should be literate***

+  - The code should be composed in such a form as to make it readable by humans.